official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 campaign by Exploitation Task Force‑75 and was carried forward from June 2003 by the Iraq Survey Group (ISG).
 The UK participated in both.

-117

-Executive Summary•  As the insurgency developed, the ISG’s operating conditions became
+•  As the insurgency developed, the ISG’s operating conditions became

 increasingly difficult.
 There was competition for resources between counter‑terrorism operations and the search for WMD evidence, and